FESTIVAL SCHEDULE

 1 hr.
 31 min.

-Followed by a discussion with director Alysa Nahmias and film subjects who are members of the Girl Scouts of America; Brooke Hardman Ditchfield, director of the Martha’s Vineyard Playhouse, will moderate
+Followed by a discussion with director Alysa Nahmias and film subjects who are members of the Girl Scouts of the USA; Brooke Hardman Ditchfield, director of the Martha’s Vineyard Playhouse, will moderate

 In this joyful, heartwarming, and genuinely sweet documentary, girlhood and ambition collide as four young girls strive to be crowned the top-selling “Cookie Queen” during Girl Scout Cookie season.